-4-H Wildlife Food Plot Project 2023-2024 Project Record Book
+4-H Wildlife Food Plot Project 2024-2025 Project Record Book

-Name (as enrolled in 4-H On line):
+Name (as enrolled in 4-H C nline): -

 County of enrollment:

 District (circle one): Delta Ouachita Ozark

-Level as of 2023 project year (circle one): Junior Senior
+Level as of 2023 project ye ar (circle one): Junior Senior

-- nis report your ov
+[Make this report your own!

-Add project photo or creative illust tration here.]
+Add project phot

-By signing below, you state t knowledge, this information oleted this record d book yourself and to the best oj fyour
+By signing below, you state knowledge, this information • ompleted this red cord book yourself and to the best of you r

 Participant Signature: Date:

-By signing below, you state that you are familiar with this work and to the best of your knowledge, the youth participant completed this book and the information is correct.
+By signing below, you state youth participant complete ork and to the best of your knowledge, thes correct. ıe

 Parent Signature: Date:

 4-H Agent Signature: Date:

+r

-• n signatures in a PDF format in the B nd County Agent Assessment must b included.
-Deadline for coordina ator to receive proje ct book and video is March 5.
-March 1 is listed as the other and in 4-H announcements.
-Count deadline may set the county deadline earlier in order to meet state deadline.
+by the March 5 deadline.
+All s ignatures are requir ed on cover page and County Agent Assessment must be eo is March 5.
+March 1 is listed as the deadline

+for participants to turn in mate erials to the county office on the web site and in 4-H announcements.
+County office

+may set the county deadline 6

-The University of Arkansas System Division of Agriculture offers all its Extension and Research programs and services without regard to race, color, sex, gender identity, sexual orientation, national origin, religion, age, disability, marital or veteran status, genetic information, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.
+programs and services (including g employment) withou ut regard to race, co griculture offers all its Extension and Research blor, sex, national origin, religion, age, disability, ncy or any other legally protected status, and is